hanspoo/nautica-admin/README.md

 That’s the starting point.
 From here, it's your playground.
 Add features, swap tools, build your own flavor of full stack.

 Let’s roll. 🚀

-Want it even more chill or meme-ish?
-I got you.
-Just say the word.